SoyGema/Startcraft_pysc2_minigames/RL/README.md

-Notes and references about reinforce learning
+Notes and references about reinforcement learning for pySC2